Aetna's 1Q profit jumps 36 pct, forecast climbs

 - Associated Press

-Analysts forecast higher earnings of $1.52 per share on about $12.87 billion in revenue, according to FactSet.
+Analysts forecast earnings of $1.53 per share, according to FactSet.